-Personally, I prefer to stay close to water and my iPod.
+Personally, I prefer to stay close to water and my earbuds.
 Both are forms of therapy that help to decelerate the heart and transform the dead zone into the comfort zone.

 Recently while away, I thought back to the Browns announcement to move to Baltimore back in November of 1995.
 I was out of town on business travel at the time and didn’t hear the news until I received a voice mail from a buddy of mine who was eager to share his delight.
 Initially, it seemed too good to be true but my joy was qualified.
 It wasn’t pure.